-The Company's stock-based compensation programs include stock option grants, as well as shares issued under its 2019 Employee Stock Purchase Plan, or ESPP.
-Grants are awarded to employees, directors and non-employees.
+The Company's stock-based compensation program includes awards made under the Company's 2018 Equity Incentive Plan, or the 2018 Plan, and the 2019 Employee Stock Purchase Plan, or ESPP.
 The Company measures stock-based compensation expense for all stock-based awards at the grant date based on the fair value measurement of the award.
 The expense is recorded on a straight-line basis over the requisite service period, which is generally the vesting period, for the entire award.
 Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures materially differ from estimates.
 The Company calculates the fair value measurement of stock options using the Black-Scholes option-pricing model.